chenkee/SwiftApp/README.md

-# Software Engineer Aplication for Swift Navigation from Max Chen
+# Software Engineer Aplication for Swift  from Max Chen

 I created this project created using Java.